 At the Effective Time, the Maryland Charter Documents will effectively replace the New York Charter Documents.
-Certain actions not permitted or contemplated under the NYBCL are allowed and/or provided for under the MGCL, as indicated below.
-All changes to the Maryland Charter Documents reflecting such discrepancies were made as a result of differing state law.
-All other changes were made to better align the Company's governing documents with those of other BDCs organized in Maryland.
+Certain actions not permitted or contemplated under the NYBCL are allowed and/or provided for under the MGCL, as indicated below and the Maryland Charter Documents reflect such discrepancies.
+All changes were made to better align the Company's governing documents with those of other BDCs organized in Maryland.
+As explained below the MGCL contains certain provisions that the Company, and other BDCs incorporated in Maryland, believe to be better suited to the operation of a BDC.
+For example, a Maryland corporation may approve amendments to its charter that increase or decrease the aggregate number of shares of stock that it is authorized to issue without stockholder action.
 In addition, at the Effective Time, holders of common stock of Newtek NY will become holders of common stock of Newtek MD, which will result in their rights as stockholders being governed by the laws of the State of Maryland, including the MGCL.